About us

 Last updated on

 As the Commission for Public Service Appointments, we are the principal regulator of recruitment and selection in the Irish public service.
 Our role is to ensure that appointments to the civil and public service are fair, transparent and merit-based.
-Find out more about what we do.

 The Commission was set up on 19 October 2004 under the Public Service Management (Recruitment and Appointments) Act 2004.
 Its members are: